izka1/brain_code_blog/content/Neuroimaging_docs/FSL/FSL_eyes.md

 3. Copy the code from the window.
 > This code can be used to show you the exact settings used in your desired display.
 It may be easier to edit settings using this working template.
 You may want to use this methods to replicate views with complex display settgins across a number of subject scans.

-### Save FSLeyes screenshots using the Command Line Interface
+### FSLeyes screenshots using the Command Line Interface
 Off-screen rendering in FSLeyes is very helpful for quality checking scans, particularly if you are processing a larger quantity of subject scans.
 For off-screen rendering we use the following command:
 ```bash